rundeck/rundeck/docs/en/manual/06-job-options.md

      The Default Value will be pre-selected in the GUI when the option is presented.

-Secure Input
+Input Type

-:   Set to true to define a Secure Option.
-The multi-valued option will be disabled.
+:   Choose between "Plain", "Secure" and "Secure Remote Authentication".
+For input types other than "Plain", the multi-valued option will be disabled.

 Allowed values